hudsonventura/SinglePostgres/README.md

 I disclame for you that SinglePostgres must be used in a simple project, or just a simple things.
 If you are working in a big project, I advise you to user a ORM like Entity Framework.

+If you want to talk to me, for any purpose, send me an email. hudsonventura@outlook.com

 <br>

 ### The using...